teahaz/teahaz-server/server/notes.md

 for now i will make a connection to the sqlite server [local file] each time it is needed yehs this will probably add latency, and yes i will change this but for simplicity it will be like this for now

+## users and login
+2 main ideas
+1. users could be logged in to a server where there are multiple chatrooms are available, the users can be authorised to use different ones in this case users.db would be where it is, and there would be a members.db inside the chatroom folder to indicate who has access to the chatroom
+2. each chatroom could have their own set of users and passwords, esentially making the chatroom its own "server" in this case users.db would not exist, and members.db would include passwords and cookies